|

 Posts: 834

 Have lived on Ambergris Caye since August and visited here three times prior and never done anything but a water rinse for fruits and veggies.
 Have never gotten sick.
 I drink the water, too.
-No problems.
-Emily
+No problems. smile

 Joined: Apr 2000